aerdna89/inflammation/README.md

 #Inflammation analysis
-this is a sandbox for plotting
+this is a sandbox for plotting script

+-primo commit